 This course is designed to provide the DNP student with an opportunity to examine the lifecycle of data and the use of data analytics to measure healthcare delivery and improve patient outcomes.
 Transformation of healthcare outcomes that arise from changes in health care delivery systems will be driven by insights from existing large data sets that optimize clinical, financial, operational, and behavioral perspectives.
 Students will examine the process by which the DNP gains insight from data and the role of analytics in supporting a data-driven healthcare system as a component of healthcare reform.
 Students will explore the application of data to value-based innovation projects that maximize the use of data for quality improvement, cost effective, and sustainable change in healthcare delivery systems.
 The use of the Internet in healthcare settings, ethical and legal issues associated with working with large data sets, and the focus on the individual patient as the center of evidence-based practice in nursing are emphasized. *Note: This course is part of the DNP program, but is also offered for data science students.

 Basic concepts of databases.
 Topics include conceptual data modeling, database design and normalization, and database implementation.
-Use of SQL for data definition, manipulation, and query processing.
-While primary emphasis will be on the relational model and traditional RDBMS, discussion will also include a survey of techniques for handling non-relational data models, massive datasets, and unstructured data, including data warehousing, in-memory databases, NewSQL, NoSQL, and Hadoop.
+Use of Structured Query Language (SQL) for data definition, manipulation, and query processing.
+While primary emphasis will be on the relational model and traditional Relational Database Management System (RDBMS), discussion will also include a survey of techniques for handling non-relational data models, massive datasets, and unstructured data, including data warehousing, in-memory databases, NewSQL, NoSQL, and Hadoop.
 (ABG)

 The course develops the competencies and skills for planning and controlling projects and understanding interpersonal issues that drive successful project outcomes.
 Focusing on the introduction of new products and processes, it examines the project management life cycle, defining project parameters, matrix management challenges, effective project management tools and techniques, and the role of a project manager.
 (CGH)